Top 7 Threats to Pets on Halloween & How to Avoid

 There are many ways to Naturally Keep Dogs and Cats Calm.

-One of the best things we have found for calming your pet is the Thundershirt , or the more inexpensive American Kennel Club Calm Anti-Anxiety and Stress Relief Coat for Dogs.Both of them work very well and you will find your pet is far more relaxed (in most cases) than she is without the coat.
+One of the best ways we have found for calming your pet is one of the dog anxiety jackets on the market.
+All of these coats work very well and you will find your pet is far more relaxed (in most cases) than she is without the coat.

-Pheremone therapy is one of the best options we’ve found.
-Try out Feliway if you have cats, Comfort Zone with DAP for Dogs.
-Pheremone-based therapy will go a long ways towards keeping your pets calm during any big event.
+Pheromone therapy is another excellent approach.
+Try out Feliway if you have cats or Adaptil if you have dogs.
+Pheromone-based therapy will go a long ways towards keeping all of your pets calmer during the holidays.

-Keep your pets indoors, but if you absolutely have to take a walk during “candy collection” times, then be sure you retain full control over your them.
+While you’re out Trick-Or-Treating, you should keep your pets indoors, but if you absolutely have to take a walk during “candy collection” times, then be sure you retain full control over your them.
+Whether using a leash, Halti, or pet stroller , you should never let your dogs run free on Halloween.

 Make sure your pet has at least two forms of ID at all times.
 No, I’m not saying they need to walk around with a drivers license, but they should be microchipped and wearing a collar with rabies tags and ID tags at all times.